Click each faculty member’s name for more detailed information.

 Expertise: Andrew Ogram is a microbial ecologist with interests in linking human activities to shifts in the structures and functions of microbial communities in soils and sediments.
 He is particularly interested in the microbial ecology of coupled biogeochemical cycles in anoxic zones.
 He is a professor in the Soil and Water Science Department and teaches undergraduate and graduate level courses in microbial ecology and environmental science.
 More information on his program can be found here.

 Goals of the Microbial Ecology Component: Variable sea levels are expected to change the geochemistry of estuaries and near shore subterranean aquifers, which in turn will impact the microbial communities that are responsible for critical biogeochemical cycling in these environments.
-The overall goal of the Microbial Ecology component will be to characterize potential shifts in microbial community structures in response to variable sea levels, and to link these potential shifts to changes in biogeochemical cycles.
-Specific goals within the Microbial Ecology component include:
+The overall goal of the Microbial Ecology component was to characterize potential shifts in microbial community structures in response to variable sea levels, and to link these potential shifts to changes in biogeochemical cycles.
+Specific goals within the Microbial Ecology component included:

 1. Establish baselines for the distribution of specific functional groups of microorganisms within subterranean aquifers and estuaries, with particular attention to those groups involved in nitrogen, phosphorus, and carbon cycling.